John Stark

-Major-General John Stark (August 28, 1728 – May 8, 1822) was an American military officer who served during the French and Indian War and the Revolutionary War.
-He became known as the "Hero of Bennington" for his exemplary service at the Battle of Bennington in 1777.
+John Stark (August 28, 1728 – May 8, 1822) was an American military officer who served during the French and Indian War and the Revolutionary War.
+A major general, he became known as the "Hero of Bennington" for his exemplary service at the Battle of Bennington in 1777.

 Early life

 John Stark was born in Londonderry, New Hampshire (at a site that is now in Derry) in 1728.
 His father, Archibald Stark (1693–1758) was born in Glasgow, Scotland, to parents who were from Wiltshire, England; Stark's father met his future wife when he moved to Londonderry in Ireland.
 When Stark was eight years old, his family moved to Derryfield (now Manchester, New Hampshire), where he lived for the rest of his life.
-Stark married Elizabeth "Molly" Page, with whom he had 11 children including his eldest son Caleb Stark.
+Stark married Elizabeth "Molly" Page, with whom he had 11 children including eldest son Major Caleb Stark and son Lieutenant Archibald Stark, who both served in the military.

 On April 28, 1752, while on a hunting and trapping trip along the Baker River, a tributary of the Pemigewasset River, he was captured by Abenaki warriors and brought back to Canada but not before warning his brother William to paddle away in his canoe, though neighbor David Stinson was killed.
 While a prisoner of the Abenaki, he and his fellow prisoner Amos Eastman were made to run a gauntlet of warriors armed with sticks.
 Stark grabbed the stick from the first warrior's hands and proceeded to attack him, taking the rest of the warriors by surprise.
 The chief was so impressed by this heroic act that Stark was adopted into the tribe, where he spent the winter.

 The following spring a government agent sent from the Province of Massachusetts Bay to work on the exchange of prisoners paid his ransom of $103 Spanish dollars and $60 for Amos Eastman.
 Stark and Eastman then returned to New Hampshire safely.